RhetTbull/osxmetadata/README.md

 Short Name      Description
 authors         kMDItemAuthors, com.apple.metadata:kMDItemAuthors; The
                 author, or authors, of the contents of the file.
-An array of strings. comment         kMDItemComment, com.apple.metadata:kMDItemComment; A comment
+A list of strings. comment         kMDItemComment, com.apple.metadata:kMDItemComment; A comment
                 related to the file.
 This differs from the Finder comment,